2 death row convicts in Bangladeshi-American blogger murder case flee dramatically from court premises | Law-Order

 ''We have launched a massive manhunt to recapture them and their helpers,” a police spokesman told newsmen at the scene.

+Bangladesh Police also announced a reward of Taka 20 lakh (approx USD 19,428) for tip-offs leading to the convicts' recapture.

-He said Moinul Hasan Shamim alias Samir alias Imran and Abu Siddiq Sohel -- both of whom were operatives of the outlawed terrorist group Ansarullah Bangla Team (ABT) -- were brought to the court for indictment hearing in a different case when some unidentified mortorcycle-borne men whisked them away while they were being escorted to transition prison room.
+Police and court officials said Moinul Hasan Shamim alias Samir alias Imran and Abu Siddiq Sohel -- who were among four operatives of the outlawed terrorist group Ansarullah Bangla Team (ABT) being escorted to transition prison room following an indictment hearing in a different case -- escaped the court premises with the help of some unidentified motorcycle-borne men.

-Police said the two ABT operatives were sentenced to death last year for killing 42-year-old Bangladesh-born US secular blogger Roy and his publisher Faisal Arefin Dipan.
+Police said Shamim and Sohel were sentenced to death last year for killing 42-year-old Bangladesh-born US secular blogger Roy and his publisher Faisal Arefin Dipan, who was also in his early 40s.

 According to police and eyewitnesses, the convicts fled the court premises on motorbikes as their accomplices sprayed some chemical on policemen escorting them and created a smoke screen.